capslocky/git-cheat-sheet/git.md

 ## interesting things about git ##
-* git was created by Linus Torvalds back in 2005 for Linux kernel development specifically
+* Git was created by Linus Torvalds back in 2005 for Linux kernel development collaboration specifically
-* repository can have more than 1 root (inital) commit, there are 4 in Linux kernel
+* Repository can have more than 1 root (inital) commit, there are 4 in Linux kernel
-* octopus merge is a merge from more than 2 parent commits, it inspired octocat - mascot of GitHub
+* Octopus merge is a merge from more than 2 parent commits, it inspired octocat - mascot of GitHub

 ## git links ##